wint3ria/visitor-design-pattern/docs/installation.rst

 Stable release
 --------------

-TODO: rework this part.

 To install Visitor Design Pattern, run this command in your terminal:

 .. code-block:: console

     $ pip install visitor-design-pattern

-This is the preferred method to install The Visitors, as it will always install the most recent stable release.
+This is the preferred method to install the package, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.